^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-An upset, the main symptom of which is a violation of the development of motor coordination.
-The disorder can not be explained by mental retardation or any specific congenital or acquired neurological disorders.
+A disorder whose main feature is a disturbance in the development of motor coordination.
+The disorder cannot be explained by mental retardation or any specific congenital or acquired neurological disorders.

 ICD-10 code